 - completing an application to rent a property

-- renting a car
+- writing a will

 - applying to a university or college

-- If you believe your SIN isn't required, ask why it is being requested, how it will be used, and with whom it will be shared and offer a different proof of identity.
+If your SIN is not required by law, ask why it is being requested, how it will be used, and with whom it will be shared and offer a different proof of identity.

 If the organization refuses to provide the product or service unless you provide your SIN, ask to speak to the person in charge.
-Many organizations don't know about the appropriate uses of the SIN.
+Many organizations do not know about the appropriate uses of the SIN.
 Once they understand, they may willingly change their practices.
+If you are not satisfied with the organization's response, you may formally complain to the Office of the Privacy Commissioner of Canada (1 800 282 1376).

 - Contact the Canadian Anti-fraud Centre at 1-888-495-8501.

-TransUnion: 1-866-525-0262 (for residents of Quebec, dial 1‑877‑713‑3393)
+- TransUnion: 1‑800‑663‑9980 (for residents of Quebec, dial 1‑877‑713‑3393)

 - Inform your bank and creditors by phone and in writing about any irregularities.